seeraven/gitcache/doc/source/dev_unittests.rst

 Writing Unit Tests
 ------------------

-The unit tests are executed using the nose_ framework and are located in the :code:`tests` directory.
+The unit tests are located in the :code:`tests/unittests` directory.

 To add more tests, all you have to do is to add a new python file containing your test case.